 Wade safely

-Along the marked trails, there are often bridges over the larger watercourses.
-When hiking in unmarked areas, wading is one of the biggest risk factors.
-The force of the flowing water can cause the hiker to lose balance, and the ice-cold water quickly cools down feet and legs.
+Along marked trails, there are usually bridges over larger waterways.
+If you hike in unmarked terrain, river crossings are one of the biggest risks.
+The force of moving water can make you lose your footing, and the icy water quickly cools your feet and legs.

-Can I bypass the difficult part by going upstream and instead wade several small streams?
+Can you avoid the difficult section by going upstream and crossing several smaller streams instead?

-If the stream comes from snowfields or glaciers, the water level is almost always lowest early in the morning before the sun starts melting the snow and ice.
+If the stream is fed by snowfields or glaciers, water levels are almost always lowest early in the morning before the sun begins to melt snow and ice.

 Mountain guide